How Trees Grow

 Flow of water

 On older branches, only a thin outer layer just beneath the bark is actually living tissue.
 The rest of the branch consists of dead old cells.
 Their cell walls provide the structural strength a tree needs to stand tall.
-But more importantly, their sponge like structure sucks water from the roots up through every branch and all the way to the leaves.
+But more importantly, their sponge like structure sucks water from the roots up through every branch, all the way to the leaves.

 Flow of sugar